Charlie Christian: Personal life

 Christian returned home to Oklahoma City in late July 1940 and returned to New York City in September 1940.
 In early 1941, Christian resumed his hectic lifestyle, heading to Harlem for late-night jam sessions after finishing gigs with the Goodman Sextet and Orchestra in New York City.
-In June 1941 he was admitted to Seaview Hospital, a tuberculosis sanatorium on Staten Island in New York City.
+In June 1941, he was admitted to Seaview Hospital, a tuberculosis sanatorium on Staten Island.
 He was reported to be making progress, and DownBeat magazine reported in February 1942 that he and Cootie Williams were starting a band.

-Death

-After a visit to the hospital that same month by a "musician friend," Christian declined in health.
+After a visit to the hospital that same month by a "musician friend", Christian declined in health.
 He died of tuberculosis on March 2, 1942, at the age of 25.
-He was buried in an unmarked grave in Bonham, Texas.
+He was buried in an unmarked grave in his hometown of Bonham, Texas.
 A Texas State Historical Commission Marker and headstone were placed in Gates Hill Cemetery in 1994.
 The location of the historical marker and headstone was disputed, and in March 2013, Fannin County, Texas, recognized that the marker was in the wrong spot and that Christian is buried under a concrete slab, as claimed by his brother Clarence.